 The isotopic analysis is used, on skeletons from Neolithic societies of Europe and Southeast Asia, to reveal patterns of kinship, inequality of land access, migration and cultural change.

-The other research involves analytical modeling of cultural data sets to study contemporary cultural evolution and large-scale statistics of collective behavior change.
+Computational social science involves analytical modeling of cultural data sets to study contemporary cultural evolution and large-scale statistics of collective behavior change.

 PhD.
 University of Wisconsin, Anthropology 2001.